-For Individuals Eligible premium may be claimed as a medical expense in 2021 as long as: Combined medical expenses exceed 10 percent of adjusted gross income, and Deductions are itemized on the federal income tax return Percentage may be subject to change.
-For Self-Employed Business Owners Sole Proprietor Partnership LLC S Corporation Eligible premium may be tax deductible when the business purchases long-term care insurance policies for: Owner Owner's Spouse and dependents Actual premium may be tax deductible when the business purchases long-term care insurance policies for: Employees Employee's spouse and dependents For Owners of C Corporations Actual premium may be tax deductible when the business purchases long-term care insurance policies for: • Owner/Employee's spouse and dependents • Employees • Employee's spouse and dependents The officers and owners of C Corporations may be employees, which means premium paid by the corporation for tax-qualified LTCi (QLTC) policies may be deductible by the corporation for tax-qualified LTCi (QLTC) policies may be deductible by the corporation and not taxable to the employees if the contributions are made pursuant to an employee benefit plan.
-If the QLTC employee benefit plan is insured, it need not conform to non- discrimination rules and may be available only to a select class of employees (IRC Section 106).
-The corporation must be able to show that the plan covers owner- employees as employees and not as owners.
+For Individuals Eligible premium may be claimed as a medical expense in 2024 as long as: Combined medical expenses exceed 7.5 percent of adjusted gross income, and Deductions are itemized on the federal income tax return Percentage may be subject to change.
+For Self-Employed Business Owners Sole Proprietor Partnership LLC S Corporation Eligible premium may be tax deductible when the business purchases long-term care insurance policies for: Owner Owner's spouse and dependents Actual premium may be tax deductible when the business purchases long-term care insurance policies for: Employees Employee's spouse and dependents For Owners of C Corporations Actual premium may be tax deductible when the business purchases long-term care insurance policies for: • Owner/Employee's spouse and dependents • Employees • Employee's spouse and dependents The officers and owners of C Corporations may be employees, which means premium paid by the corporation for tax-qualified LTCi (QLTC) policies may be deductible by the corporation and not taxable to the employees if the contributions are made pursuant to an employee benefit plan.
+If the QLTC employee benefit plan is insured, it need not conform to non-discrimination rules and may be available only to a select class of employees (IRC Section 106).
+The corporation must be able to show that the plan covers owner-employees as employees and not as owners.
 QLTC coverage may not use salary reduction dollars to pay its premium contribution.
 If premiums are paid in advance, such as in a short-pay situation, the amount and timing of the deduction currently is unclear.
 The client should consult a tax advisor.